 The couple insisted that we had to turn right.
 Yup, we went along.

-Going around the eastern side of the circle takes you past Blackwater Adventure Chesapeake Bay, a boat and bike rental place that lively in the summers.
+Going around the eastern side of the circle takes you past Blackwater Adventure Chesapeake Bay, a boat and bike rental place that is lively in the summers.
 Closed in the late fall and winter.

 Most of the road along this section is along a slightly raised causeway, but not all of it.

-We went through several flooded sections but the water was only a couple inches deep at its highest.
+We went through several flooded sections but the water was only a couple of inches deep at its highest.